eloyhere/c/README.md

 An efficient tool to enchance c++ development.
 + > pipe
   > A super powerful class to operate data group designed from ```java.util.stream.Stream```.
-  > All containers in std dose not support direct std::cout, but to this pipe line, is could be std::cout!
+  > All containers in std dose not support direct std::cout, but to this pipe line, it could be directly std::cout!
   ```c++
   std::cout << flow::range(0, 4);
   //std::ostream: [0, 1, 2, 3]